Sillians/mathematics_for_ml/README.md

-# mathematics_for_ml
+# mathematics for machine learning
-Core mathematics for machine learning that tackles concepts such as
+Core mathematics for machine learning that tackles concepts such as;

 - Matrices,
 - Vector Spaces,